Essence of South Korea

 tour enquiry

-Places Visited : Seoul – Daegu – Gyeongju – Busan – Seoul
+Places Visited : Seoul – Gyeongju – Busan – Seoul

-A whistle-stop holiday of South Korea's biggest highlights, including its technologically advanced cities, the relics of its fascinating ancient dynasties, remote villages that preserve an ancient way of life, and stunning temples tucked deep in luscious forests.
+Perfect for a first taste of South Korea, this eight-day journey balances headline sights with relaxed pacing and minimal hotel moves, including its technologically advanced cities, the relics of its fascinating ancient dynasties, remote villages that preserve an ancient way of life, and stunning temples tucked deep in luscious forests.
 This is a must-do tour in a country where new cultures and economies are evolving faster than anywhere else on earth, while the ancient and historical are revered, respected, and beautifully preserved.

 Remember, this trip can be personalised to suit your travel needs - we can tailor everything from hotel, travel type, duration and more.